prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

 TODO: https://bugs.gnunet.org/view.php?id=5987#c15127
       is not yet addressed by this specification!

-The ``*/public/*`` endpoints are publicly exposed on the Internet and accessed both by the user's browser and their wallet.
+The ``*/private/*`` endpoints are only supposed to be exposed to the merchant internally, and must not be exposed on the Internet.

 Most endpoints given here can be prefixed by a base URL that includes the specific instance selected (BASE_URL/instances/$INSTANCE/).
 If